JWood6410/SSM-Demo/Basics/README.md

 You are then given an RDP session in a small window.
 By clicking the icon in the top right, you can open to full screen.

 ![alt text](../Images/Basic-09-FleetMgr-RDP-Window.png "Fleet Manager RDP windows")

-## Additional (SHOULD THIS BE IN INTERMEDIATE??)
-I will be assuming that you have configured CLI access.
-There are various methods depending on whether you have SSO or not, so I won't be providing examples of that.
-If you need any assistance, please ask.